-The full-zip designs make packing and unpacking easy, and the easy-access side panel keeps your travel essentials convenient and well organized.
-The sleeve along the back panel can either hold a 3L hydration reservoir or a 15″ laptop!.
+The full-zip designs make packing and unpacking easy, and the easy-access side panel keeps your travel essentials convenient and well-organized.
+The sleeve along the back panel can hold a 3L hydration reservoir or a 15″ laptop!

 This bag is made with rugged, recycled ripstop nylon, so it’s highly durable and environmentally friendly.
-It also has a stowable rain cover if you get caught in the rain.
+It also has a removable rain cover if caught in the rain.

 Check prices on: REI

-Osprey has long been a favorite choice of bag for backpackers for years, famous for its long-lasting, reliable goods.
+Osprey has long been a favorite bag for backpackers for years, famous for its long-lasting, reliable backpacks.
 But the Osprey Farpoint could also be a good option for digital nomads!